rikosintie/Discovery/docs/Helper-scripts.md

 python3 -c "import pinger; print(pinger.tcp_probe('192.168.10.109', [9100], 1.0))"
 ```

 Swap in the printer's address.
-It prints `9100` if the handshake
+It prints `tcp/9100` if the handshake
+completed, or `rst/9100` if the printer refused the connection — either way
-completed — the printer is now awake and its MAC is back on the switch —
+the NIC is awake and its MAC is back on the switch — or `None` if nothing
-or `None` if nothing answered on that port within a second.
-Nothing is
+answered on that port within a second.
+Nothing is sent to the printer, so no
-sent to the printer, so no page comes out.
+page comes out.

 **Or list every printer as a `/32`.** To wake a known set of printers on a
 normal run without touching the rest of the subnet, put each one in